shreyas-nikam/67f9368ad05265d2d8e155e2/technical_specifications.md

     *   Creating dataframes for displaying portfolio weights and asset information.
 * **cvxpy** or any other libraries to solve the optimization problems.

+Have all the generated graphs prefixed and suffixed by markdown code explaining the process.
 Generate complete code.
 Use proper optimization solvers.
 Do not generate or simulate random results.